iumaraliev/lesson-six/README.md

-This simple website was made during front-end lessons.
+This is just a simple website for learning purposes only.
+This website does not depict the real service.